Approximate Methods for Solving Chance Constrained Linear Programs in Probability Measure Space: Conclusions

 \section{Conclusions}

-In conclusion, the chance constrained linear programs in probability measure space has been addressed by using sample approximation or function approximation.
-We establish optimization problems in finite vector space as approximate problems of chance constrained linear programs in probability measure space.
-By solving the approximate problems, we can obtain the approximate solution of the chance constrained linear program in probability measure space.
-Numerical examples have been implemented to validate the performance of proposed method.
-Future work will be focused on the following points: \begin{itemize} \item To implement sample approximation method ($P^{S,N}_{\mu,\alpha}$), samples of decision variable are required.
-As the dimension of decision variable increases, the required sample number for a good approximation will also increase, which will bring the issue of "Curse of dimensionality".
-To overcome the issue of "Curse of dimensionality", it is important to develop efficient sampling algorithms to get "good but small samples" to ensure good approximation performance and mitigate the computation burden; \item For Gaussian mixture model-based approximation method ($P^{\theta,N}_{\mu,\alpha}$), the remained issue is how to approximate the probability integration by fast algorithms when the problem is with complex cost function and constrained functions in high dimension space. \end{itemize}
+In conclusion, the chance-constrained linear program in probability measure space has been addressed using sample approximation or function approximation.
+We establish optimization problems in finite vector space as approximate problems of chance-constrained linear programs in probability measure space.
+By solving the approximate problems, we can obtain the approximate solution of the chance-constrained linear program in probability measure space.
+Numerical examples have been implemented to validate the performance of the proposed method.
+Future work will be focused on the following points: \begin{itemize} \item To implement sample approximation method $\tilde{P}_{\alpha}(\mathcal{C}_S,\mathcal{D}_N)$, samples of decision variable are required.
+As the dimension of the decision variable increases, the required sample number for a good approximation will also increase, bringing the issue of the "Curse of dimensionality."
+To overcome the issue of the "Curse of Dimensionality," it is important to develop efficient sampling algorithms to get "good but small samples" to ensure good approximation performance and mitigate the computation burden; \item For Gaussian mixture model-based approximation method $\hat{P}_{\alpha}(L,\mathcal{D}_N)$, the remaining issue is how to approximate the probability integration by fast algorithms when the problem is with complex cost function and constrained functions in high dimension space. \end{itemize}